-This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Mission Bay from 8:30 p.m. to 10 p.m. on July 3, 2008.
-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: The safety zone only encompasses a small portion of the waterway, it is short in duration at a late hour when commercial traffic is low, vessels may safely travel around the safety zone, and the Captain of the Port may authorize entry into the zone, if necessary.
+This rule may affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit or anchor in the specified zone area during the enforcement period.

+The safety zone will not have a significant economic impact on a substantial number of small entities because the zone will only be enforced for limited times and is of limited size.
+Additionally, vessel traffic can pass safely around the zone.
+Before the effective period, maritime advisories will be issued and made widely available to waterway users.